-When people mention classic horror games, most minds immediately think of Resident Evil and Silent Hill, because they are the backbone of modern horror gaming.
-They are the original scary games, the ones that really shed light on the horror gaming genre and for good reason.
+When people mention classic horror games, most minds immediately think of Resident Evil and Silent Hill.
+It's fitting since they are the backbone of modern horror gaming.
+They are the original scary games.
+While they may not be the first of their kind, they are the games that shed light on the horror gaming genre.

-For the purpose of this list we will leave them out and take a look at a few other, lesser known titles.
-These horror games are all terrifying in their own ways and though they are not Resident Evil or Silent Hill-based, they have earned their place among the great titles.
+Though they are some of the best horror games out there, for this list, we will leave them out and take a look at a few lesser-known titles.
+These horror games are all terrifying in their own ways, and though they may not be as popular as Resident Evil or Silent Hill, they have earned their place among the great titles.

 1. Siren: Blood Curse

-In Siren: Blood Curse you play as several different characters to discover the secrets and horrors of a small Japanese town washed away by a flood years before the game's events.
+In Blood Curse, you play as several different characters trying to discover the secrets and horrors of the small Japanese town called Hanuda, which was washed away by a flood years before the game's events.
 What is leftover is used by a cult practicing the Mana religion, in which they worship a deity known as Kaiko.

-As per the creepy cult and their misguided delusions, there are several "corpse people" or risen dead that roam the town.
-These guys are called Shibito and anyone that dies there becomes one.
+Along with the creepy cult and their misguided delusions, there are several "corpse people" or risen dead that roam the town.
+These guys are called Shibito, and anyone that dies in Hanuda joins their ranks.

-After a time loop sends all the characters back in time with the memories of their impending deaths, they all fight to survive and make it out alive.
-However, much like Silent Hill, people don't just leave the Hanuda VIllage, they are trapped there until they find a way out, if there is one.
+After a loop sends the characters back in time with the memories of their impending deaths, they all fight to survive and change their fates.
+However, much like Silent Hill, people do not simply leave the Hanuda Village.

 - Howard Wright